Add Documents to Index – Mastering Wildcard Searches in Java with GroupDocs.Search

 Direct Download

-Alternatively, you can download the latest version from GroupDocs.Search for Java releases.
+If you prefer not to use Maven, download the latest JAR from GroupDocs.Search for Java releases.

 License Acquisition

-• Temporary License: Obtain a temporary license for advanced features during evaluation.
+• Temporary License: Activate advanced capabilities during evaluation.

-• Purchase: Consider purchasing a license for commercial use.
+• Purchase: Obtain a commercial license for production use.

 Implementation Guide

-First, create an index in a specified folder and add your documents:
+First, create an index folder and add your source documents:

 String indexFolder = "YOUR_OUTPUT_DIRECTORY\\AdvancedUsage\\Searching\\WildcardSearch\\QueryInTextForm";